-Club Rafiki has Rwanda’s only Hip Hop dance school for youngsters.
+Club Rafiki, with support from indigo foundation, founded Rwanda’s first Hip Hop dance school for young people.
 It also has a sexual health centre with HIV prevention and family planning education programs.

-Club Rafiki has linked the dance school with the health clinic such that dancers are provided with information about HIV prevention, family planning and positive health practices.
+Club Rafiki has linked the dance school with their sexual and reproductive health clinic such that dancers are provided with information about HIV prevention, family planning and positive health practices.